David Cronenberg: Early life and education

-A voracious reader from an early age, Cronenberg started off enjoying science fiction magazines like The Magazine of Fantasy & Science Fiction, Galaxy, and Astounding, where he first encountered authors who would prove influential on his own work, including Ray Bradbury and Isaac Asimov, although he wouldn't encounter his primary influence, Philip K. Dick, until much later.
+A voracious reader from an early age, Cronenberg started off enjoying science fiction magazines like The Magazine of Fantasy & Science Fiction, Galaxy, and Astounding, where he first encountered authors who would prove influential on his own work, including Ray Bradbury and Isaac Asimov, although he would not encounter his primary influence, Philip K. Dick, until much later.
 Cronenberg also read comic books, noting his favorites were Tarzan, Little Lulu, Uncle Scrooge, Blackhawk, Plastic Man, Superman, and the original Fawcett Comics version of Captain Marvel, later known as Shazam.
 Although as an adult, Cronenberg feels superhero films are artistically limited, he maintains a fondness for Captain Marvel/Shazam, criticizing how he feels the character had been neglected.
 Cronenberg also read horror comics published by EC, which in contrast to the others, he described as "scary and bizarre and violent and nasty—the ones your mother didn't want you to have."
 He has cited William S. Burroughs and Vladimir Nabokov as influences.

 Early films that later proved influential on Cronenberg's career include avant-garde, horror, science fiction, and thriller films, such as Un Chien Andalou, Vampyr, War of the Worlds, Freaks, Creature from the Black Lagoon, Alphaville, Performance, and Duel.
 He also cited less obvious films as influences, including comedies like The Bed Sitting Room, as well as Disney cartoons such as Bambi and Dumbo.
 Cronenberg said he found these two Disney animated films, as well as Universal's live-action Blue Lagoon, "terrifying" which influenced his approach to horror.
 Cronenberg went on to say that Bambi was the "first important film" he ever saw, citing the moment when Bambi's mother died as particularly powerful.
 Cronenberg even wished to screen Bambi as part of a museum exhibition of his influences, but Disney refused him permission.
 In terms of conventional horror films that frightened him, Cronenberg cited Don't Look Now.

 Cronenberg attended Dewson Street Public School, Kent Senior School, Harbord Collegiate Institute and North Toronto Collegiate Institute.
-He enrolled at the University of Toronto for Honours Science in 1963, but changed to Honours English Language and Literature the next year.
+He enrolled at University College, University of Toronto for Honours Science in 1963, but changed to Honours English Language and Literature the next year.
 He graduated from university in 1967, at the top of his class with a general Bachelor of Arts.
 Cronenberg decided to not study for a master of arts after making Stereo.

 Cronenberg's fascination with the film Winter Kept Us Warm (1966), by classmate David Secter, sparked his interest in film.
 He began frequenting film camera rental houses and learned the art of filmmaking.
 Cronenberg made two short films, Transfer and From the Drain, with a few hundred dollars.
 Cronenberg, Ivan Reitman, Bob Fothergill, and Iain Ewing were inspired by Jonas Mekas and formed the Toronto Film Co-op.